boss-defender/Chatgpt-Ubuntu-Computer-Use/README.md

 - Recursively inspect the entire repository.
 - Base your understanding on the actual contents of the files.
 - Remember if you wanna use screenshots , then you should save screenshots somewhere like "/home/boss/.codex/Screenshots_taken_chatgpt/"   folder. if directory don't exist , then create it.
+- Set these skills permanently for future ChatGPT Work session

 At the end, provide me with: